Full Stack Web Development Internship Program

 MongoDB is known for its ease of use and its quickness in handling a large amount of data.
 It is an open-source, object-oriented, NoSQL database which is highly scalable and is efficient in handling unstructured data.

 Servers are basically computers that store website files and other resources like databases.

 To make a website accessible publicly on the internet, it needs to be installed on a server.
 Once you have your domain name and server space, it’s time to set up the site on the server.
 The first thing is to direct the domain name to the server’s unique IP address.
 Then you need to set up website files and finally the database and other configurations.

 To get files from your own computer up to your server, you need a protocol.
 This is basically a method of transporting files or other data to and from a server.

 The deployment tool stores your FTP/SFTP settings, and when a change is pushed in Git to the master branch, the tool will transfer the files for you.
 So, there is no need to remember which files you changed, reducing the number of mistakes you make.

-Check out our Full Stack Web Developer Masters Program which comes with instructor-led live training and real-life project experience.
+Check out our Full Stack Developer Course which comes with instructor-led live training and real-life project experience.
 This training makes you proficient in skills to work with back-end and front-end web technologies.
 It includes training on Web Development, jQuery, Angular, NodeJS, ExpressJS, and MongoDB.

 Got a question for us?
 Please mention it in the comments section of “Web Development Tutorial” blog and we will get back to you.